opencomputeproject/OCP-OSF-Aptio_Community_Edition/governance.md

 - *Spec Change*: These track specific spec changes and ideas until they are complete.
 They can evolve from "Proposal" and "Discussion" items, or they can be submitted individually depending on the size.
 Each spec change should be placed into a milestone.

 ## Software Community & Membership
 The Software Project requires no admission processes, contracts, or membership fees.
-Any individual or organization who are OCP members, can use and contribute to a Software Project.
+Any individual or organization can use and contribute to a Software Project.
 We welcome any contributions that lead to the success of the project - including software development, documentation, testing, delivery and advocacy.

 ## Software Compliance Program
 The Software Project may also provide a compliance or branding program for individuals or organizations to register as participants, or to register products, board support packages (BSPs), or software layers as Project Compatible.
 Any compliance or branding programs must be approved by the OCP Foundation.
 The compliance or branding program is intended to promote the use and adoption of the open sourced software, regardless of an individual or corporate affiliation with OCP.
 Participants in the compliance program, at the discretion of the Foundation and with their permission, may be listed on the [OCP Marketplace](http://www.opencompute.org/products/), OCP Integrated solutions and any OCP portal pages or on the [OCP GitHub](https://github.com/opencomputeproject) pages.